Emergency landing at Tauranga airport after engine was shut down

 An Air New Zealand spokeswoman said pilots chose to shut down one engine on the Wellington to Tauranga plane as a precaution after an indication in the flight deck of a potential issue with this engine.

-Q300 aircraft are designed and certified to operate safely on a single engine and pilots are trained for this scenario.
+Q300 aircraft are designed and certified to operate safely on a single-engine and pilots are trained for this scenario.

 "In line with standard procedures, airport-based emergency services were on standby as a precautionary measure," she said.